 I may just have a marine biologist in the making…. who knows!

 The Greater Cleveland Aquarium is filled with intriguing aquatic life from the Great Lakes and colorful sea creatures from around the globe.
 From moon jellyfish to a Giant Pacific Octopus, you’ll discover more than 1,400 animals representing 250 species.

-Over the course of about 90 minutes you’ll explore 50 exhibits—many with 360-degree views—ranging from rescued African Spurred Tortoises to an 11,000-gallon touch pool inhabited by Cownose, Southern and Atlantic stingrays.
-A 175-foot SeaTube takes you to the ocean floor where you can watch barracuda, stingrays, grouper, angelfish and three species of shark swim right overhead.
+Over the course of about 90 minutes while inside of the Greater Cleveland Aquarium, you’ll explore 50 exhibits—many with 360-degree views—ranging from rescued African Spurred Tortoises to an 11,000-gallon touch pool inhabited by Cownose, Southern and Atlantic stingrays.
+A 175-foot SeaTube takes you to the ocean floor where you can watch barracuda, stingrays, grouper, angelfish, and three species of shark swim right overhead.

-There are 5 new species that they introduced recently at the Aquarium:
+There are 5 new species that they introduced recently at the Greater Cleveland Aquarium:

 Green Tree Python